rspencer01/PyOpenAL/README.md

 PyOpenAL provides OpenAL bindings for python as well as an interface to them.

-It even provides a simple way to open OGG Vorbis and OGG Opus files, if used together with [PyOgg](https://github.com/Zuzu-Typ/PyOgg).
+It also provides a simple way to play WAVE and even OGG Vorbis and OGG Opus files, the latter two if used together with [PyOgg](https://github.com/Zuzu-Typ/PyOgg).

+You can install it using the PyPI:

+	pip install PyOpenAL

 PyOpenAL requires a dynamic OpenAL library (OpenAL32.dll).
 You can use the [official OpenAL library](http://www.openal.org/) (deprecated) or the much better sounding [OpenAL Soft library](http://kcat.strangesoft.net/openal.html), which is still actively developed (or any other OpenAL compatible library).